gregoil/rotest/docs/configurations.rst

 Port
 ----

-.. envvar:: ROTEST_SERVER_PORT
+.. envvar:: DJANGO_SERVER_PORT

-    Port on the server's side, to be used for communication with clients.
+    Port for the Django server, to be used for communication with clients.

-To define the relevant server's port the will be opened, and the port clients will communicate with, use the following methods:
+To define the relevant server's port that will be opened, and the port clients will communicate with, use the following methods:

-* Define :envvar:`ROTEST_SERVER_PORT` with the desired port.
+* Define :envvar:`DJANGO_SERVER_PORT` with the desired port.

 * Define ``port`` in the configuration file: